-Services that are covered for you What you must pay when you get these services You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies when Medicare criteria are met. ^{††} Other copayments or coinsurance may apply (Please see Durable medical equipment and related supplies for applicable copayments or coinsurance).
-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier You will pay the cost-sharing that applies to primary care services, specialist physician services, or home health (as described under "Physician/ practitioner services, including doctor's office visits" or "Home health agency care") depending on where you received administration or monitoring services. ^{††} See "Durable medical equipment" earlier in this chart for any applicable cost-sharing for equipment and supplies related to home infusion therapy. ^{††} See "Medicare Part B prescription drugs" later in this chart for any applicable cost-
+Services that are covered for you What you must pay when you aet these services You must be homebound, which means leaving home is a when Medicare criteria are met.†† major effort.
+Covered services include, but are not limited to: Other copayments or coinsurance may apply (Please •Part-time or intermittent skilled nursing and home health see Durable medical equipment aide services (To be covered under the home health and related supplies for care benefit, your skilled nursing and home health aide applicable copayments or services combined must total fewer than 8 hours per coinsurance). day and 35 hours per week) •Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies You will pay the cost-sharing Home infusion therapy that applies to primary care Home infusion therapy involves the intravenous or services, specialist physician subcutaneous administration of drugs or biologicals to an services, or home health (as individual at home.
+The components needed to perform described under "Physician/ home infusion include the drug (for example, antivirals, practitioner services, including immune globulin), equipment (for example, a pump), and doctor's office visits" or "Home supplies (for example, tubing and catheters). health agency care") depending Covered services include, but are not limited to: on where you received Professional services, including nursing services, administration or monitoring furnished in accordance with the plan of care services.†† Patient training and education not otherwise covered under the durable medical equipment benefit See "Durable medical equipment" earlier in this chart Remote monitoring therapy and home infusion drugs furnished by a qualified home infusion therapy supplier